Shaping the future

 of your company

-New trends in companies can only be implemented through new skills
+New trends in companies can only be implemented through new business capabilities

 Information on trend2ability

 Identifying trends is essential for companies and determines their sustainable market success.
-But it is only by acquiring new skills that trends can be implemented in a company-specific way.
+But it is only by acquiring new capabilities that trends can be implemented in a company-specific way.

 In order to successfully design this process, a methodology is required that takes into account all design levels, from strategy, processes and IT to the organization and people of a company.

-We have developed a method to derive the required skills from the trends: “trend2ability”.
+We have developed a method to derive the required capabilities from the trends: “trend2ability”.

 We consider all design levels in the company: Strategy, processes, organization and IT&Tools.
 Our approach is therefore holistic and differentiates itself from approaches that only target sub-areas such as IT or processes.